 - Loud sounds like fireworks or thunderstorms (in a controlled environment)

 Gradually increase the volume and variety of sounds.
 This helps your puppy become more confident.
-Use desensitization and counter-conditioning techniques to make loud noises positive experiences.
+Use desensitisation and counter-conditioning techniques to make loud noises positive experiences.

 Car Rides and Travel Acclimation